-Fees for Spring 2013 will be assessed on November 26, 2012.
+Fees for Spring 2014 will be assessed on December 13.
 Until that time, you will not see charges noted on your account.
 Any inquiries concerning your IU Northwest fee assessment should be directed to our office.
-In order to insure the security and privacy of our students account information will not be released over the phone.
+In order to insure the security and privacy of our students account information will not be released over phone.
 Students may access their Bursar account information by visiting the One Start web site at www.onestart.iu.edu or by visiting our office.
-A complete listing of fees for the 2012-13 academic year can be found on this website:
+A complete listing of fees for the 2013-14 academic year can be found on this website:

 Note: Electronic billing does not mean you are required to pay your bill on-line.
-You will be able to see your statement history through QP and print copies as needed.
-You may elect to pay via QP, but you may also print a statement and mail it with your check to our payment processing address.
+You may elect to pay online, but you may also print a statement and mail it with your check to our payment processing address.

 A late payment fee of 1.5%, based on the past due balance, will be assessed to the accounts of all students whose payments are not received in the Office of the Bursar by the due date noted on their Account Statement.
 Each month your account carries a past due balance, your account will be assessed a late payment fee.